roblevintennis/rapid-workflow-book/chapters/02_setting_up_for_rapid_dev.md

 In addition to interface components, the Bootstrap framework provides a plethora of JavaScript plugins that support dynamic UI components such as Modal, Tab, Tooltip, Popover, Alert, Carousel, Typeahead, Dropdown, and more.
 It's only real dependency is [jQuery][jquery].

+We'll be diving in to using Twitter Bootstrap for what it's best at: prototyping.
+Whether using Bootstrap in production applications is up for debate (in our opinion it adds a lot of weight once you start wanting to override its defaults), so we'll also show you some viable alternatives like Zurb Foundation and Unicorn.

 ## Setting Up For Development

 In this section we will be setting the stage for things to come by installing Compass/Sass, Twitter Bootstrap and any other dependencies along the way.
 We'll first show how you to set up some of the tools individually, and then show how you can do it all at once with [Yeoman][yeoman].
 If you're already sure you want to use [Yeoman][yeoman] feel free to skip to that section (but first ensure you have [Git][git] and [Ruby][ruby] installed).